 Add the following references to the document:b: L. BOLDUC, P. PICHER, G. PARÉ, R.J.
 DEMERS, J. BÉLANGER, DETECTION OF TRANSFORMER WINDING DISPLACEMENT BY THE FREQUENCY RESPONSE OF STRAY LOSSES (FRSL), © CIGRÉ Session 2000 paper no 12/33-02

-Transient oil pressure measurement (TOP) may also help to detect some movements or deformation of the coils or the coil assembly.
+Transient oil pressure measurement (TOP) may also help to detect some movements or the loss of clamping pressure of the coils or the coil assembly.

 Add the following reference to the document:Kraetge, A., Kalkner, W., Plath, R., Plath, K.-D., Jaekelmann, R., Eisemann, D., Hoffmann, U., The transient oil pressure measurement as a diagnostic method to assess the short-circuit duty of power transformer, CIGRÉ A2 Transformer Colloquim 2007, Bruges, Belgium.